pmyymgf/oldriskbazaar/structuring-insurance-as-a-Ricardian-contract.md

 16th October 2015

-## 4.6 Insurance

 Insurance is a valuable service that is often misinterpreted, over-regulated, and out of reach for many people.
 On *OpenBazaar*, insurance is contextualized as a service that can be offered by anyone or group, leveraging:

 1. The clarity of terms and conditions set out in a Ricardian contract
 2. An open marketplace for competing insurance policies and service providers

-Ultimately, the market will decide the most appropriate insurance service and contract models for *OpenBazaar*.
-In this article, we propose some potential implementations as a primer for future development.

-### 1. Insurance Services

 Insurance services fundamentally offer: